 Televac Vacuum Controllers

-The Fredericks Company’s Televac® vacuum measurement brand designs and manufactures single channel and multi-channel vacuum controllers (also called a vacuum control unit or vacuum pressure controller) for use with our passive vacuum gauges, including thermocouple gauges, convection gauges, and diaphragm gauges for low vacuum measurement, and cold cathode gauges and hot ion gauges for high vacuum measurement.
+The Fredericks Company’s Televac® vacuum measurement brand designs and manufactures single channel and multi-channel vacuum controllers (also called a vacuum control unit or vacuum pressure controller) for use with our passive gauges, including thermocouple gauges, convection gauges, and diaphragm gauges for low vacuum measurement, and cold cathode gauges and hot ion gauges for high vacuum measurement.

-Each vacuum controller has many features to simplify integration, including analog 0 to 10 V DC outputs for each connected vacuum gauge, digital RS-232, RS-485, EthernetIP, and USB communications, and set point relays for process control.
-Our multi-channel vacuum controllers are highly configurable, connecting to up to 10 passive vacuum gauges to give a measurement range of 10-11 Torr to 10,000 Torr.
+Each vacuum controller has many features to simplify integration, including analog 0 to 10 V DC outputs for each connected gauge, digital RS-232, RS-485, EthernetIP, and USB communications, and set point relays for process control.
+Our multi-channel vacuum controllers are highly configurable, connecting to up to 10 passive gauges to give a measurement range of 10-11 Torr to 10,000 Torr.

 What’s a portable vacuum controller?
-A portable vacuum control unit is a scaled down (lighter and smaller), battery powered versions of our standard vacuum controllers that come with a carrying case and coiled cables to save space.
+A portable vacuum control unit is a scaled down (lighter and smaller), battery powered version of our standard vacuum controllers that come with a carrying case and coiled cables to save space.
 These vacuum controllers only read from one thermocouple gauge at a time, giving them a range of 1 micron (0.001 Torr) to 20 Torr.
 They’re most commonly used for low vacuum applications like cryogenic and industrial gas storage and the HVAC market.

 The Fredericks Company’s Televac® brand designs and manufactures these gauges (also called a vacuum sensor or a vacuum transducer) including thermocouple gauges, convection gauges (also called Pirani gauges), and diaphragm gauges for low vacuum measurement along with cold cathode gauges (also called Penning ionization gauges) and hot ion gauges for high vacuum measurement.

-Televac® cables are used to connect passive vacuum gauges to controllers, or to connect active vacuum gauges to your vacuum system.
+Televac® cables are used to connect passive gauges to controllers, or to connect active gauges to your vacuum system.
 Many standard cable lengths are available, with cables as long as 300 ft (91 m) for larger vacuum systems.
-Our robust vacuum gauge cables are designed to be plugged and un-plugged extensively over their lifetime, with built-in strain relief and durable connectors to prevent damage or breakage over years of use.
+Our robust gauge cables are designed to be plugged and un-plugged extensively over their lifetime, with built-in strain relief and durable connectors to prevent damage or breakage over years of use.

 Televac® accessories include a variety of spare parts for our vacuum technology along with vacuum sensor filters and vacuum sensor simulators.
-Filter vacuum technology helps prevent contamination of your vacuum gauges, extending their life, reducing the need for cleaning, and keeping the gauge accuracy in tolerance for longer, all meaning that you spend less money on vacuum gauge maintenance.
-Vacuum sensor simulators can be used to diagnose many different issues with vacuum controller and active gauge electronics, providing an electrical signal which is equivalent to a typical passive vacuum gauge at various pressures.
+Filter vacuum technology helps prevent contamination of your gauges, extending their life, reducing the need for cleaning, and keeping the gauge accuracy in tolerance for longer, all meaning that you spend less money on gauge maintenance.
+Vacuum sensor simulators can be used to diagnose many different issues with vacuum controller and active gauge electronics, providing an electrical signal which is equivalent to a typical passive gauge at various pressures.

 We still manufacture the legacy products listed below, however, we also have newer products that have replaced these legacy products.
 If you click on a legacy product page, you’ll see the new replacement product.
 If you have a vacuum system that uses a legacy product, please feel free to contact us to discuss the best options for upgrading.